wjpp-portfolio/listeners-digest/README.md

 The program will attempt to save an .mp3 audio file at the same location as the script and auto-play it on your operating system (Windows, Lunix or Mac)

+## Changes to source text for narration
+This program makes the following modifications to text for easier listening:
+- Identifies 4 digit numbers as dates if they are preceed by any of the following: of, in, before, after, until, since.
+Otherwise program assumes these are numbers and narrates accordingly.
+- Removes bracketed asides, as well as nexted brackets to a depth of 2.
+This means some clarification may be lost but eases listening.
+- Any content that has HTML tag 'displaystyle' as this usually indicates a non-text item such as a math foruma, or expression.

+If any lines of source were skipped this will be referenced at the end of the narration.